 - Partnership: A true partnership Distributor where all partners (particularly sales staff) in the business participate in two-way collaborative strategic, tactical, and operational planning and execution including a willingness to co-invest to seize opportunities.

-- Leadership & Roles: The Distributor is committed and able to take a leading role within the Client-Distributor relationship, with clear definitions on who does what, when, why and how, to win.
+- Leadership & Roles: The Distributor is passionate, committed, and able to take a leading role within the Client-Distributor relationship, with clear definitions on who does what, when, why and how, to win.

-- Market Intelligence & Reporting: One that possesses and generates reliable KPI and market data, shared with Client in digestible, agreed formats, with an ability to conduct consumer / shopper research, and take actions on the data to improve performance and efficiency.
+- Market Knowledge & Reporting: The Distributor must know the market inside out, they must possess and generate reliable KPI and market data, sharing with the Producer in digestible, agreed formats, with an ability to conduct consumer/shopper research, and take actions on the data to improve performance and efficiency.

-- Operations & Systems: One who’s operations, facilities, assets, and resources are of very good quality, all supported by sufficient digital solutions, and are capable of expansion.
+- Operations & Systems: One whose operations, facilities, assets, and resources are of very good quality, all supported by sufficient digital solutions, and are capable of expansion.

-- Organisation: People development, training, coaching, and job satisfaction are priorities, with an organisation structure capable for today, and tomorrow.
+- Organisation: People development, training, coaching, succession planning, and job satisfaction are priorities, with an organisation structure capable for today, and tomorrow.

 - Execution & Performance: The ability to deliver excellence in execution, in their territories and channels to deliver and exceed agreed performance levels, with a passion for mutual success.